 Vegetation grows 2km descending from the volcano drenched in sulfur rain.
-The 1400 meters coffee and tea plants breathe in the volcanic rocks.
-The narrow gorges pour into streams, turn fields into wetlands and fertilize paddy fields.
+The 1400-meter coffee and tea plants breathe in the volcanic rocks.
+The narrow gorges pour into streams, turn fields into wetlands , and fertilize paddy fields.
 Water buffaloes pull the farmers to plow the wet fields.

 West Sumatra is for nature enthusiasts.
 We got to visit three other mountains, namely Mt.
-Talang and Mt.
+Talang Mt.
 Merapi, and Mt Sogo.
-But we chose to hike the Mt.
-Kerinci, considering the highest active volcano mountain in Indonesia.
-At the time of writing this post, Mt.
-Merapi erupted in March.
+But we chose to hike Mt.
+Kerinci, considered the highest active volcano mountain in Indonesia.
+Mt.
+Merapi erupted in 2024.

 Sumatra is an island of rice, spices, tea, and coffee.
-Speaking of coffee, the famous Ache Gayo grow in the North, and in West Sumatra, Solok and Kerinci grow the most popular highland Arabica beans.
-Leave some space in your backpack to take them with you 🙂
+Speaking of coffee, the famous Ache Gayo grows in the North, and in West Sumatra, Solok and Kerinci grow the most popular highland Arabica beans.
+Leave some space in your backpack to take them with you :)

 Top Experiences